ruiqi7/repentance-part-1/README.md

 ## 8. Team Communication, Timelines and Task Assignment

+### 8.1 Communication Platforms
 - Messenger and Zoom (Discussions)
 - Trello (Task Management)
 - Google Docs (Documentation and Planning)

-### 8.1 Project Breakdow
+### 8.2 Project Breakdown
-The development tasks have been broken into four main areas and each assigned to a team member:
+The development tasks have been broken into four main areas with each assigned to a team member:
 - World design, audio and maze generation
 - Character and camera
 - Menus, UI, cutscenes and storyline progression
 - Enemies and character interactions

-### 8.2 Timeline
+### 8.3 Timeline
 The tasks have been ordered by completion priority.
 The main game will be developed by the beginning of week 11, giving 3 weeks to implement user testing and further improvements to the game.

 3/09 - Prototype